BEagle1984/silverback/docs/concepts/broker/streaming.md

 }
 ```

-A single instance of <xref:Silverback.Messaging.Messages.IMessageStreamEnumerable`1> is created and published per each queue/topic/partition and the messages are acknowledged (committed) after a single iteration completes, unless sequencing (e.g. [batch consuming](xref:inbound#batch-processing)) is configured or a sequence is automatically recognized by Silverback (e.g. a dataset).
+A single instance of <xref:Silverback.Messaging.Messages.IMessageStreamEnumerable`1> is created and published per each queue/topic/partition and the messages are acknowledged (committed) after a single iteration completes, unless sequencing (e.g. [batch processing](xref:inbound#batch-processing)) is configured or a sequence is automatically recognized by Silverback (e.g. a dataset).
 In that case an instance is published per each sequence and the entire sequence is atomically committed.

 # Rx (Observable)